 National Grid Corporation of the Philippines

-- Advised Shell in an ICSID arbitration against the Republic of the Philippines in relation to the allocation of petroleum revenues under a petroleum services contract with the state.
+- Representing Shell in an ICSID arbitration against the Republic of the Philippines in a US$1.5bn dispute relating to the allocation of petroleum revenues earned by Shell (one of the oil majors involved in the Malampaya gas project, which pertains to the dispute) under a petroleum service contract with the State.

 Other key lawyers: